devcollaborative/module-hunter/readme.md

 `./module-hunt module_name [d7|d8]`

+## Sandbox sites supported
+Module Hunter checks for the module on the live environment, except when a site is on a Sandbox plan.
+In that is the case, Module Hunter instead checks the dev environment.

 ## Stability: ALPHA Release
 This script has thus far proven stable for our use cases, but has not been extensively tested.